whiteSHADOW1234/FinalProject/README.md

 + Setting Button

 ### Description:
+This is the first screen which pops up after you run this project on your device which had finish setting up the environment.

+you will probably see two buttons on it.

 After pressing the Game Start Button, you'll enter the Mode Selecting Page.

 After pressing the Setting Button, you'll enter the Game Setting Page.